ez4y2f/SteamIconFix/README.md

 - normaliz
 - bcrypt
 ### Usage
-Run it, and it will fix all icons on desktop.
+Run it, and it will fix all icons found in Desktop&your library.
 ### Errors
 - _Download Failed.
 Check your network!
 Error 23_ icon file may in use, try to reboot your machine.
 - _E[GetDirFiles] Failed open dir._ No enough Premissions(it seems impossible).